AdobeDocs/experience-manager-learn.en/help/getting-started-wknd-tutorial-develop/custom-component.md

 There are two ways to tackle this:

-1. Check if the `fileReference` JCR property resolves to an asset.
-1. Convert this resource into a Core Component Image Sling Model and ensure the `getSrc()` method is not empty.
+Check if the `fileReference` JCR property resolves to an asset. *OR* Convert this resource into a Core Component Image Sling Model and ensure the `getSrc()` method is not empty.

 We will opt for the **second** approach.
 The first approach is likely sufficient, but in this tutorial the latter will be used to allow us to explore other features of Sling Models.

 1. Create a private method that gets the Image.
 This method is left private because we do not need to expose the Image object in the HTL itself, and its only used to drive `isEmpty().`